carlospeon/dnstap2clickhouse/doc/dnstap2clickhouse.md

 CAVEATS
 =======

+Out of the box dnstap2clickhouse is installed to run with *bind*, that is, it will run with *named* user and within the same SELinux context.

+If you plan to use with other DNS servers take following into consideration:

 **UnixSocket location, owner and permissions**.
 DNS server process must be able to write to it, so:
 * Choose an appropriate directory, specially if DNS server runs confined